Crate gneiss_mqtt_aws

 [dependencies]

-§Example: Connect to AWS IoT Core via mTLS (with tokio runtime)
+§Example: Connect to AWS IoT Core via mTLS with a tokio-based client

 You’ll need to create and register an X509 device certificate with IoT Core and associate an IAM permission policy that allows IoT Core connections.
 See X509 Certificates and AWS IoT Core for guidance on this process.